-The bond ratio is a topic on its own.
-I do not have any bonds at my age and I am comfortable with it.
-Bonds offset equity drops so it really depends on your emotional capacity to handle seeing your portfolio swing up and down when the markets are tumultuous.
-Ignore the rules about age and so forth, those are also made up rules by the financial industry.
+The bond ratio is a topic of its own.
+I do not have any bonds at my age, and I am comfortable with it.
+Bonds offset equity drops so it depends on your emotional capacity to handle seeing your portfolio swing up and down when the markets are tumultuous.
+Ignore the rules about age and so forth; those are also made-up rules by the financial industry.
 It’s really about your equity comfort level.
 The more bonds you have, the lower your return will be.

 Rebalancing to match your ratios is a really good strategy that allows you to buy low and sell high.
-You sell the index that is up and you buy the index that is low.
+You sell the index that is up, and you buy the index that is low.
 I recommend you do it quarterly or semi-annually.
-Through my company RRSP plan, I utilize the index strategy (that’s the only option) and it rebalances every quarter.
-I have an annual rate of return of 9% over since I started over 10 years ago.
+Through my employer’s RRSP plan, I utilize the index strategy (that’s the only option) and it rebalances every quarter.
+I have had an annual rate of return of over 9% since I started back in 2009.

 - How the company makes money?

 - Does the company have too much debt?

 - Is the board and executives good at their job?

 - Do they reward investors with dividends or share buybacks?

 - Is profit organic or fuelled by acquisitions?